I: Evidence for Phenomena, including Magnetic Monopoles, Beyond 4-D Space-Time and Theory Thereof: Magnetic Monopoles

 \subsection{Mikhailov}

 There the matter might have rested, had it not been that Mikhailov repeated Ehrenhaft's magnetic charge experiment with better technique, and confirmed the result.\cite{Mikhailov1A, Mikhailov1B, Mikhailov1C} In his first experiment, he used iron microparticles suspended in an atmosphere of argon, illuminated by a laser with power up to 1 kW/cm$^2$, and in the presence of crossed uniform electric and magnetic fields, which were switched by a square wave-form with a frequency of a few Hertz.
 The particles were observed with a microscope, and moved under the influence of the crossed electric and magnetic fields (\textbf{\textit{E}} and \textbf{\textit{H}}).
-By observing their motion, one could \textit{select the signs of the electric and magnetic charges of the particles being observed.}
+By observing their motion, one could \textit{select the signs of the electric and magnetic charges of the particles being observed, thereby confirming Ehrenhaft.}

 The observed microparticles had a mass \textit{M} $\leq 10^{-14} $ gram and size \textit{r} $\leq 10^{-5}$ cm, and their motion was governed by Stokes' law.
 By making measurements on particles carrying both an electric and a magnetic charge, it was possible to measure the ratio \textit{g/q} independently of the Stokes' coefficient, and hence of the size of the particle.
 From observations of 1200 such particles, Mikhailov found that \textit{the magnetic charge is quantized}.
-But this initial value of \textit{g} disagreed with Dirac's prediction.
+But his initial value of \textit{g} disagreed with Dirac's prediction.
 However, Akers pointed out that\textit{ Mikhailov had ignored components of the particle's velocity orthogonal to} \textbf{\textit{E}} and \textbf{\textit{H}}, and so this interpretation of the result could be incorrect.\cite{Akers}

-Mikhailov reanalysed his experiment and found that the magnetic charge in this experiment, is in fact the solution of a quadratic equation and so gives two possible values.
+Mikhailov reanalysed his results and found that the magnetic charge in this experiment, is in fact the solution of a quadratic equation and so gives \textit{two} possible values.
 One value is the one he had previously reported, the other being \textit{that predicted by Dirac}.
-In order to distinguish between these two values, Mikhailov redesigned the experiment to remove this ambiguity and also possible surface effects.
+In order to distinguish between these two roots, Mikhailov redesigned the experiment to remove this ambiguity and also possible surface effects.

 He condensed super-saturated vapour onto solid ferromagnetic particles in a diffusion chamber, which created a smooth surface round each particle and so eliminated surface effects.
 These ferromagnetic particles, surrounded by fluid, were allowed to drop through a beam of light, under the force of gravity in a magnetic field \textbf{\textit{H}}, which was periodically inverted.
 Under these conditions, particles exhibiting the magnetic charge effect, fall in a zig-zag path.
 He observed 428 such tracks with a mean magnetic charge of $\bar{g}$ = (2.5$_{-1.3}^{+1.6}$).10$^{-8}$ gauss.cm$^2$, which agrees with the value predicted by Dirac of \textit{g}$_D$ = 3.29 10$^{-8}$ gauss.cm$^2$ within the errors.
 In this way, Mikhailov showed unambiguously that he was observing Dirac ``monopoles'', and furthermore, these were not due to surface effects on the particles.\cite{Mikhailov2}